benkaan001/WeatherCAST/readme.md

 ## Purpose

-The purpose of this project is to
+The purpose of this project is to create a simple weather dashboard application to demonstrate and practice how to fetch information from a third-party API.

 ## Technologies